 Each year the Governing Body approves a School Development Plan that is proposed by the Headteacher after consultation and planning with school leaders, Governors, staff and student leaders.
-The key objectives are to improve attainment in public examinations and to consolidate the outstanding provision and systems from 2020-2021 put in place during the Pandemic, and to re-set high expectations and standards on the full and normal return to school away from COVID-19 restrictions.
+The key objectives are to improve attainment in public examinations and to consolidate the outstanding provision and systems from 2021-2022 put in place during the Pandemic.
 We aim to be a high-achieving grammar school competing and benchmarking with the best performing schools in the country.

 Plans also include further improvements and development of premises and facilities.
 The construction of a new eight classroom-teaching block was completed in Autumn Term 2018 and an upgrade of the main school boilers was completed in Autumn 2019.
 A servery for the Sixth Form block, 'Scholars' was completed in October 2020 and has been popular.
 Throughout 2020/21 there were two large, successful condition improvement projects completed to replace flat roofs and crittall windows.
 The window replacements upgraded school buildings built in 1957.
 These improvements were funded by Condition Improvement grants of £435k, a repayable loan of £40k and a contribution of £45k from reserves.
+In 2021/22 a successful condition improvement project saw the replacement of the school convector heaters with a grant of £182,458 and a school contribution of £32,250 from reserves.
 We will continue to improve our stock of ageing rooms and to modernise buildings and facilities.
-In addition to the Library planned for September 2022 completion, longer term projects for the arts and a Maths and Computing Centre, as well as a new Sixth Form Centre and increased catering facilities are part of the Academy Trust's strategic planning.
+In addition to the creation of new study spaces for the Sixth Form during 2022/23 and the Library planned for September 2023 completion, longer term projects for the arts and a Maths and Computing Centre, as well as a new Sixth Form Centre and increased catering facilities are part of the Academy Trust's strategic planning.

-In addition to the Academy Trust expanding the main school by 150 students from a PAN of 150 entry to 180 entry in recent years, the Academy Trust has increased Sixth Form numbers from 114 in Year 12 (2019 entry) to 195 in Year 12 (2021 entry).
+In addition to the Academy Trust expanding the main school by 150 students from a PAN of 150 entry to 180 entry in recent years, the Academy Trust has increased Sixth Form numbers from 114 in Year 12 (2019 entry) to 183 in Year 12 (2022 entry).